savinaynambiar/Intelligent-image-search-pipeline/README.md

-# Vidrush - AI Image Search Pipeline
+# AI Image Search Pipeline

 This project is a functional, end-to-end pipeline built to solve the Vidrush coding interview task.
 It takes a highly specific, complex text description and finds the best possible existing image matches from the web, even when a perfect match is unlikely to exist.